pyinfra-dev/pyinfra/docs/examples/secret_storage.md

 # Using Secrets in pyinfra

-Encrpyting sensitive information can be achieved using Python packages such as [privy](https://pypi.org/project/privy/).
+Encrypting sensitive information can be achieved using Python packages such as [privy](https://pypi.org/project/privy/).

 ```py
 # group_data/all.py